What is Imposter Syndrome?

 Take a moment to think about when you first had that feeling of being exposed as a fraud or as not being ‘good enough’… Was it ?

 - Another person’s opinion or statement to you?

 - An environment you found yourself in?

-Awareness of YOUR trigger is the first step to managing Imposter Syndrome.
+Awareness of YOUR origin story & key trigger is the first step to managing Imposter Syndrome.

-And it may be something from your work or personal life.
+And they may be things from both your work or personal life.
 I’ve discussed many work scenarios but Imposter Syndrome isn’t only a workplace fear.

 It can show up in your education, such as when a woman compares herself to her classmates and feels like she doesn’t deserve to be there.

 It can show up in relationships, when Imposter Syndrome makes a woman feel unworthy of her partner or family.

 > I have to be perfect because they won’t like the real me